 There are two ways to get involved:

-You can become a FRIEND of LILAC for £5 to be kept up to date with our project.
+You can become a FRIEND of LILAC to be put on our mailing list for upcoming socials and news.

 What commitment do I need to give?